 Pink Flame - Colorful leaf displays tones of yellow, green and cream.
 Flower is pink.
 In the fall rose tones replace the yellow and cream tones.

 Spring Grove - The flower, in 4 sections, opens from a round globe and the edges of each section remain slightly curled.
 Blooms from late March into early May.
 The leaves are early to change color in the fall.

 Eddie's White Wonder - This tree is a hybrid of Cornus florida and C. nuttallii.
-Growth is taller than florida (which grows to bout 15 feet).
-The large, saucer-like blooms are gorgeous.
+Growth is taller than florida cousin.
+The large, saucer-like blooms are bountiful.
 Bonus: red leaves in the fall.
-Older trees available in many sizes.
+Available in many sizes.